UofT-EcoSystem/DietCode/RFC.md

 Achieving high performance for compute-intensive operators in machine learning workloads is a crucial but challenging task.
 Many machine learning and system practitioners rely on vendor libraries or auto-schedulers to do the job.
-While the former requires large engineering efforts, the latter only supports static-shape workloads in existing works.
-It is difficult, if not impractical, to apply existing auto-schedulers directly to **dynamic-shape workloads**, as this leads to extremely long auto-scheduling time.
+While the former requires significant engineering efforts, the latter in TVM only supports static-shape workloads in existing works.
+It is difficult, if not impractical, to apply the existing auto-scheduler directly to **dynamic-shape workloads**, as this leads to extremely long tuning time.

-We observe that the key challenge faced by existing auto-schedulers when handling a dynamic-shape workload is that they cannot construct a unified search space for all the possible shapes of the workload, because their search space is shape-dependent.
+We observe that the key challenge faced by existing auto-schedulers when handling a dynamic-shape workload is that they cannot construct a conclusive search space for all the possible shapes of the workload, because their search space is shape-dependent.
 To address this, this RFC aims to add dynamic-shape supports to AutoTIR by integrating DietCode framework, which constructs **a shape-generic